augmate/Augmate-Ansible/playbooks/roles/teamcity/README.md

 After the Ansible playbook finishes running, the TeamCity build agent will be ready to accept jobs from the master.

-Log into the master TeamCity GUI, navigate to 'agents', then the "Unauthorized" tab, and authorize your new host.
+Log into the master TeamCity GUI, navigate to 'agents', then the "Unauthorized" tab, and authorize your new host.  note: Sometimes it will take several minutes for the agent to show up on the master.

 #####Troubleshooting: